 There are some things Romans would never do, and some they really find offensive.
 To blend in, better abide with the following rules while in Rome:

-- Fountains are monuments, most of them by greatest artists.
+- Fountains are monuments, most of them by the greatest artists.
 It is very disrespectful (and a crime) to bathe/shower/dip your feet in a fountain, even if it is a very hot Summer day.
 Easier with drinking fountains: you can fill up your bottles there, and wash hands and face (no soap though).

 - Trevi Fountain is the only fountain you are welcome to throw coins in.
 Don’t throw coins in just any fountain.

 - Roman men would never wear sleeveless shirts and/or shorts in a museum, restaurant, snack-bar, and any other public place (forget a church), and they rather consider it offensive.
 Women wear sleeveless shirts but would never enter a church bare shoulders.
 Carry a light shawl with you just in case you run into a church.
 Shorts are beachwear in Italy for both men and women!

 - People expect you to knock on a public bathroom door before you open it.
 Locks don’t always work, it is polite to make sure nobody is in the bathroom by knocking on the door before you open it.

 - Most toilets must be flushed manually.
 Look for a button/lever/chain/pedal and flush the toilet, it will not flush automatically.

 - At hotels, people expect that you wear shoes in all public areas.

-- Writing graffiti on a monument/ancient ruin/art piece and picking up fragments from sites are crimes (and extremely offensive behaviours), even if the monument/ruin/art/fragment are very small and don’t look significant to you.
+- Writing graffiti on a monument/ancient ruin/art piece and picking up fragments from sites are crimes (and extremely offensive behaviour), even if the monument/ruin/art/fragment are very small and don’t look significant to you.

 A. Claridge, Rome, 1998